-delegation.
-Stakeholders particularly supported using the Ergon Distribution tariff structure for time-of-use and demand retail tariffs, given the stronger price and cost signals and optionality to accommodate different customers' demand requirements.41
+While some stakeholders said adopting Ergon tariff structures for all retail tariffs may provide stronger price signals, stakeholders broadly supported using the approach outlined in the delegation.
+Stakeholders particularly supported using the Ergon Distribution tariff structure for time-of-use and demand retail tariffs, given the stronger price and cost signals and optionality to accommodate different customers' demand requirements.

 Two matters that stakeholders raised require additional consideration.

-The first matter is about network services charges in relation to tariff 15.
+The first matter is about network charges in relation to tariff 15.
 Some stakeholders supported the approach outlined and others considered it too complex:

 - Energy Queensland strongly supported the approach outlined in the delegation on the basis the approach would maintain appropriate price signals.
-It noted other approaches may distort long-run marginal cost (LRMC) drivers inherent in the tariff structure and ultimately impact any results of testing the tariff-which will be offered to customers in 2019-20.42 - QCOSS expressed broader concerns around the complexity of the tariff structure and potential impacts (e.g. bill shock) on customers that would result.
-It said the trial should be extended and improvements made to ensure customers are no worse off, or are compensated for any detriments.43
+It noted other approaches may distort long-run marginal cost (LRMC) drivers inherent in the tariff structure and ultimately impact any results of testing the tariff. - QCOSS expressed broader concerns around the complexity of the tariff structure and potential impacts (e.g. bill shock) on customers that could result.
+It said the trial should be extended and improvements made to ensure customers are no worse off, or are compensated for any detriments.